williammabotjaeng/voxbillium/README.md

 </code></pre>
 <p>The Flask app will start running on port 5000 by default.</p>
 <h3>Access the App</h3>
 <p>Once the server is running, you can access your Flask app by opening a web browser and navigating to <a href="http://localhost:5000">http://localhost:5000</a>.
-You should be able to interact with your Flask app based on its functionality.</p>
+You should be able to interact with the app based on its functionality.</p>